catastrophic events

 Keep abreast of weather updates and follow the instructions of local authorities.
 Reliable information sources include:

-• Local News: Provides information on local conditions and evacuation orders.
+• Local News: Provides information on local conditions, weather conditions, fire reports near you, and evacuation orders.

 • Emergency Alerts: Sign up for alerts from your local government to receive timely updates.